The Incredible Crash Dummies: Video games

-Title screen of the original Super NES video game.

 A video game also called The Incredible Crash Dummies was developed by Gray Matter Inc. and published by LJN, Ltd. in 1993 for the Nintendo Entertainment System and Super NES.
 The game was ported to numerous systems including the Genesis and Amiga.
 It was awarded Strangest License of 1992 by Electronic Gaming Monthly.

 The game received generally negative reviews, with critics commenting that the controls are poor and the novelty factor quickly wears out.

 Comics

 A series of comics involving the Crash Dummies in pro-tek suits was also produced by Harvey Comics in November 1993.

 A set of three magazine sized comics were released by Citgo in 1992 featuring the dummies in their original suits.
 Scattered throughout the comics are various puzzles and games to complete.